smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

   1. The tomcat logger: *org.apache.catalina.core.ContainerBase.[Catalina].[localhost]* used by the middleware: tomcat.log
   2. The middleware logger: *rifGenericLibrary.util.RIFLogger* used by the *rifServices* middleware: RIF_middleware.log
-  3. The taxonomy services logger: *rifGenericLibrary.util.TaxonomyLogger* used by the *taxonomyServices* middleware: TaxonomyLogger.log
+  3. The taxonomy services logger: *rifGenericLibrary.util.TaxonomyLogger* used by the *taxonomyservices* middleware: TaxonomyLogger.log
   4. The front end (RIF web application) logger: *rifGenericLibrary.util.FrontEndLogger* used by the *rifServices* front end logger: FrontEndLogger.log
   5. "Other" for all other logger output not the above: Other.log